lyteword/chspurgeon-tod/volume-1/psalm-7.md

 &nbsp;*Verse*&nbsp;14.

-## "Earth's entertainments are like those of Jael.
+Earth's entertainments are like those of Jael.

 Her left hand brings me milk, her right, a nail."